 There are a lot of modern games that have done some things better.
 Like stealth for an example.
 It's not an easy thing to do in Deus Ex.
 It takes time and effort and even then it often feels clumsy.
 Killing often is the easiest and simplest solution.
 Deus Ex Human Revolution made stealth more enjoyable with all the silent, nonlethal takedown skills, whereas in original Deus Ex it's very difficult to take the route of not killing.

 Deus Ex is by no means a perfect game, but it does have a lot of interesting stuff going for it.
 It has such grand ideas in its design, especially how it handles the player freedom.
 Technically DX often feels like a prisoner of its own age.
-There's things in it that could use a lot of fine tuning, as at times the game's challenge comes from technical shortcomings and the clumsiness of the engine rather than real difficulty.
+There are things in it that could use a lot of fine-tuning, as at times the game's challenge comes from technical shortcomings and the clumsiness of the engine rather than real difficulty.
 Deus Ex: Human Revolution took some of these ideas and while it didn't fully get where DX so valiantly tried to go, it also got a step closer some of them thanks to a better engine.
 DX:HR just forgot that people might prefer not to kill anyone and more or less forced players to make choices not fitting on their own play style.
 In it, stealth also was more linear, as it often was more clear what is a way to stealthy approach and what is for brute force.

 It's actually pretty easy to see why Deus Ex had the impact it did on so many people when it originally came out.
 While it is at places a bit clumsy, it does win you over with the style it has.
 A bit same fashion as old UItima games that had much more real interactivity with the world than say Skyrim, Deus Ex has a bit more thought on its world and how the player can effect on it.
 Some of the stuff it has is still pretty smart and a lot of it was groundbreaking when it originally came out.
 It's a tall order to beat something like that.